christoferson/aws-cloudformation/api-gateway/README.md

 ## API Gateway - HTTP

+### API Gateway - Integration Types

+- AWS: for integrating the route or method request with an AWS service action, including the Lambda function-invoking action.
+- AWS_PROXY: for integrating the route or method request with a Lambda function or other AWS service action.
+    - This is the preferred integration type to call a Lambda function through API Gateway and is not applicable to any other AWS service actions, including Lambda actions other than the function-invoking action.
+- HTTP: for integrating the route or method request with an HTTP endpoint.
+- HTTP_PROXY: for integrating the route or method request with an HTTP endpoint, with the client request passed through as-is.
+- MOCK: for integrating the route or method request with API Gateway as a "loopback" endpoint without invoking any backend.

 ### API Gateway - Account Settings

 Account Settings e.g. IAM role that Amazon API Gateway uses to write API logs to Amazon CloudWatch Logs.